yashneet-kalra/Hacktober-Fest/Contribution.md

 4. Include Time and Space Complexity
 Always take Dynamic Input from the user.

 Avoid Plagiarism Never copy from other websites.
-This might affect your results on the leaderboard of gssoc'21.

 Merge your commits when changes requested.
 To raise a valid Issue
 Do not create duplicate issues.
 Always look for issues previously created before creating an issue of a particular topic.
 (Use Filters) All issues are assigned on First Come, First Serve Basis.
+Note - Only work on issues assigned by maintainer